neilfernandez/plsql-and-sql-coding-guidelines/README.md

 ## License

-The Insum PL/SQL & SQL Coding Guidelines are licensed under the Apache License, Version 2.0.
+The ngena PL/SQL & SQL Coding Guidelines are licensed under the Apache License, Version 2.0.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.